shapeshed/jekyll.shapeshed.com/_posts/2006-06-14-vienna_a_great_free_mac_newsreader.md

 ---
 layout: post
 title: Vienna - A Great Free Mac Newsreader
-excerpt: I have been looking around for a good Newsreader for the Mac for a while now.
+description: I have been looking around for a good Newsreader for the Mac for a while now.
 There are many out there on the market.
 Here's a quick overview
 categories: [Apple, RSS]
 ---
 ![Vienna Screenshot][1]